HinacioSant/Portfolio/README.md

-  set refresh on accept of the request-drop maybe drop the online thing who bloody knows-yep search maybe on the userlist- done style friendlist take add button awa6y7 set labels to every thing-

-  performance add/remove friend

-  maybe colapsse the tablers
-  make it work on phones and shit do the msa index as WELL way to keep titles while scrolling.-done minimaze and maximaze buttons-done things are kinda scrachi on refresh and add/unfriend user, checkout later-
+  set refresh on accept of the request-drop maybe drop the online thing who bloody knows-yep search maybe on the userlist- done style friendlist done take add button awa6y7 done set labels to every thing- done performance add/remove friend done maybe colapsse the tablers done make it work on phones and shit do the msa index as WELL done way to keep titles while scrolling.-done minimaze and maximaze buttons-done things are kinda scrachi on refresh and add/unfriend user, checkout later-